Independent Research Scholar Program

 - Three professional letters of references.

-- Description of the budget plan, including one-time request for OIR start-up fund (up to $100k), completed by the Scientific Director.
+- Description of the Budget Plan (Word Document), including one-time request for OIR start-up fund (up to $100k), completed by the Scientific Director.

 - Career development plan co-signed by the mentor.